Example Image

 The family in America today is not suffering from a lack of government help, nor from an improper calibration of the levers of that help.
 It is suffering from the wrong kind of help — the wolf niche is vacant, and the government is playing the role of zookeeper rather than wolf protector.

 What about this wolf?
 “Men have forgotten God,” Solzhenitsyn declared.
 “That’s why all this has happened.”
 The top predator, so to speak, as Pope Leo XIII put it, is that “power greater than human [that] must be called in to teach men's hearts, awaken in them the sense of duty, and make them better.”
 Grace alone fosters the “better angels of our nature” and vanquishes evil in the heart of every man.
-As wolves to the elk, true religion teaches men to walk in the right paths, to fear the right things, and to strive for the right goods: to choose chastity over immortality, justice over injustice, and the kingdom of God over the earthly city.
+As wolves to the elk, true religion teaches men to walk in the right paths, to fear the right things, and to strive for the right goods: to choose chastity over immorality, justice over injustice, and the kingdom of God over the earthly city.
 Like the park service to the wolf, the job of the government is to recognize the value of biblical religion: to seek it out, to welcome it, and to protect it from the predation of men, as it is ever under threat from direct attack, sidelining, and usurpation.
 Cede to religious bodies the primary role of regulating marriages, educating children, correcting morals, and reforming institutions.
 Above all, keep churches, religious institutions, and their activities safe.
 Be wolf-protectors, not zoo-keepers.

 In turn, there is a veritable “trophic cascade” one can expect from wolf protection: early marriages and happier adults, revived birth rates, low divorce rates, reduced promiscuity, better education, strong work ethic, citizens willing to serve in the military, national piety, a thrift and savings, a culture of life, a culture of honesty, respect for the property of others, rejection of redistribution, a culture of almsgiving — and more.
 The cascade encompasses all pro-social virtues.
 No society has yet figured out a way to normalize these things without biblical faith.
 And indeed, where Christian and Jewish communities are strong in America, these salutary effects still abound.